 These governance actions have specific deadlines, defined as future epochs, by which they must be enacted, or they will be dropped.
 For a governance action to be ratified, the relevant stakeholders must vote.

 If voting thresholds are not met before the deadline, the governance action expires and is automatically dropped.
 They can also be dropped without being enacted if a motion of no-confidence in the current Constitutional Committee is passed.

-There are six different sorts of governance actions proposed.
+There are seven different sorts of governance actions proposed.
 These are:

 1. Motion of no-confidence [in the current Constitutional Committee]

 3. Updates to the Constitution

 5. Protocol Parameter Changes

 6. Treasury Withdrawals

 As stated before, one of the core principles of on-chain governance and CIP-1694 is that any ada holder has to be able to submit a governance action.
 To avoid spamming the network, ada holders must deposit a fixed amount of ada when submitting a governance action on-chain.
 The deposit will be returned immediately when a ratified action is enacted, the action expires, or a ratified action is dropped.